fireking77/aws-rds-mssql/readme.md

 So it is hard to use it and script it with aws.cli.

 This script has only 2 purpose:
-- Backup and download from an RDS deployment.
+- Backup and download from an RDS deployment (On-Demand)
-- Upload and restore into an RDS deployment.
+- Upload and restore into an RDS deployment (On-Demand)

 Tested platforms:
 - Linux